awakenweb/beverage/README.md

 Modules are used to add new tasks types to Beverage.

-To add a new module, your class must implement the `Awakenweb\Beverage\Modules\Module` interface, and should therefore have a `process` static method.
+To add a new module, your class must implement the `Awakenweb\Beverage\Modules\Module` interface, and should therefore have a `process` method.

 This method must accept an array containing the current state of the files beeing processed, and return the updated state as an array of the same format.
 This is format : `[file_name1 => file_content1, file_name2 => file_content2]`